diegobit/DRIPS/docs/RFC-CCS.md

 ### State: Wait_to_blink

 The vehicle remains in this state for a time of *X*.
 During this time, the vehicle listens to non-pardoned FCT messages which will abort the CCS procedure.
+By "non-pardoned" we mean a FCT message that doesn't include the address of the receiver in the "Pardoned Addr" field (so the same message can be pardoned for some and non-pardoned for others).

 If a non-pardoned FCT is received, it means that another CCS procedure was already active between some other vehicles.
 A random backoff time _B_ (between 1 and _Z_ milliseconds)